 Some staff may find challenging to contribute effectively to all the Agile ceremonies in the sprint.
 The Agile Projects topic helps staff to identify new ways they can increase their involvement in each of the ceremonies.
-There may be opportunities to combine their themes with a colleague for greater effectiveness.
+There may be opportunities to combine their strengths with a colleague for greater effectiveness.
 Use the worksheet in a team session to draw out the unique qualities from each person.

 Rhythm of Motivation

-How can your client regularly feed their themes so they can constantly give of their best?
-Use the Rhythm of Motivation worksheet to help a person discover what they need everyday, every week and each month.
+How can your client regularly feed their strengths so they can constantly give of their best?
+Use the Rhythm of Motivation worksheet to help a person discover what they need every day, every week and each month.
 What big things do they need each quarter or year?

-Setting up regular cycles to feed each theme will increase motivation and energy levels.
+Setting up regular cycles to feed each strengths will increase motivation and energy levels.

 This is also a good worksheet to use when someone is moving into a new season of life.
 Help them to plan a routine that will provide stability in a new environment.

 When hit with a difficult time, a first reaction may be to panic or withdraw into oneself.
-The Crisis Management worksheet helps clients use their themes to be more intentional with their actions for the long term good.
+The Crisis Management worksheet helps clients use their strengths to be more intentional with their actions for the long term good.

 The steps explore getting the right perspective on what is really happening to overcome any bias from their themes.
 Discovering what is most important, the other steps help your client bring hope to others and plan for the present and the future.

-VUCA was developed by the US Military in the 1990s to provide clarity when going forward.
+The US Military developed the VUCA model in the 1990s to provide clarity when going forward.
 It is an acronym for Volatility, Uncertainty, Complexity and Uncertainty which all contribute to confusion.

 The VUCA model breaks the situation down to what you know and what you can control.
 It provides a better platform to move forward.
 As you move forward, use principles and not procedures to create a more flexible approach.
 It is all about confident agility.
 As a leader, being clear about each aspect will bring hope and trust to those following.